Video game developer: Crunch

 Some video game developers and publishers have been accused of the excessive invocation of "crunch time".
 "Crunch time" is the point at which the team is thought to be failing to achieve milestones needed to launch a game on schedule.
 The complexity of workflow, reliance on third-party deliverables, and the intangibles of artistic and aesthetic demands in video game creation create difficulty in predicting milestones.
-The use of crunch time is also seen to be exploitative of the younger male-dominated workforce in video games, who have not had the time to establish a family and who were eager to advance within the industry by working long hours.
+The use of crunch time is also seen to be exploitative of the younger workforce in video games, who have not had the time to establish a family and who were eager to advance within the industry by working long hours.
 Because crunch time tends to come from a combination of corporate practices as well as peer influence, the term "crunch culture" is often used to discuss video game development settings where crunch time may be seen as the norm rather than the exception.

 The use of crunch time as a workplace standard gained attention first in 2004, when Erin Hoffman exposed the use of crunch time at Electronic Arts, a situation known as the "EA Spouses" case.
 A similar "Rockstar Spouses" case gained further attention in 2010 over working conditions at Rockstar San Diego.
 Since then, there has generally been negative perception of crunch time from most of the industry as well as from its consumers and other media.